 Stonehenge is like a church in a big city in the south of the Netherlands.
-Most likely this church has been built before Roman times but currently will house modern apartments, or a movie theater, a concert venue, an art gallery or will still be in function as a church.
+Most likely this church has been built before Roman times but currently will house modern apartments, or a movie-theater, a concert venue, an art gallery or will still be in function as a church.
 In other words, the building shows how adaptable it is to different social needs.
 Stonehenge has a much longer but equally varied succession of functions.

-I take the freedom to bring artistic interpretations to the scene, alongside with archeological references, because Stonehenge is such powerful visual icon.
+I take the freedom to bring artistic interpretations to the scene, alongside with archaeological references, because Stonehenge is such powerful visual icon.
 Visiting Stonehenge offers a different experience compared to overgrown Neolithic hill-forts like Tara Hill in Ireland.
 Stonehenge’s visual impact has, since it first days, not lost any of its appeal.
 It has inspired artists, writers, and photographers and it is therefore justifiable to include artworks in this assignment.
 Next to art resources, ‘Researching Stonehenge; Theories Past and Present’, by Mike Parker Pearson has providing me with an overview of research done at Stonehenge as well as evolving insights into rituals functions of Stonehenge.

 A 14th Century Print with Merlin Building Stonehenge